Battle of Tora Bora: Guantanamo prisoners' accounts

-Bin Laden's whereabouts
+Aftermath

-After the failure to capture Osama bin Laden at Tora Bora, the Bush administration initially denied any evidence of his presence in the battle.
-Secretary of Defense Donald Rumsfeld argued that the threat posed by Islamist extremism went beyond one individual, and there was no certainty about bin Laden's presence.
-Vice President Dick Cheney avoided addressing the matter entirely, choosing to never mention or talk about the battle's occurrence.
+After failing to capture bin Laden, the Bush administration initially denied any evidence of his presence in the battle.
+Donald Rumsfeld argued that the threat posed by Islamist extremism went beyond one individual, and there was no certainty about bin Laden's presence.
+Dick Cheney avoided addressing the matter entirely, choosing to never mention or talk about the battle's occurrence.

-On January 7, 2002, General Tommy Franks, who was the general commander of U.S. forces in Afghanistan at the time, told the Associated Press that bin Laden had been at Tora Bora.
-However, he later backpedaled on this comment, writing in an October 2004 opinion article in The New York Times:
+On 7 January 2002, Tommy Franks stated that bin Laden had been at Tora Bora.
+However, he retracted his claim in 2004:

-We don't know to this day whether Mr. bin Laden was at Tora Bora in December 2001.
-Some intelligence sources said he was; others indicated he was in Pakistan at the time ...
-Tora Bora was teeming with Taliban and Qaeda operatives ... but Mr. bin Laden was never within our grasp.
+"We don't know to this day whether Mr. bin Laden was at Tora [Bora].
+Some intelligence sources said he was; others indicated he was in Pakistan at the time [...]
+Tora Bora was teeming with Taliban and al-Qaeda operatives [...] but [he] was never within our grasp."

-According to Lieutenant General Michael Delong, Franks's deputy at CENTCOM at the time, officials in Washington were well aware of bin Laden's presence at Tora Bora during the battle.
-He later wrote in his memoir:
+According to Franks' deputy at CENTCOM during the war, Lieutenant General Michael Delong, officials in Washington were well aware of bin Laden's presence at Tora Bora during the battle.
+Delong later wrote:

 We were hot on Osama bin Laden’s trail.
 He was definitely there when we hit [the Tora Bora] caves.
 Every day during the bombing, Rumsfeld asked me, ‘Did we get him?
 Did we get him?’

-During the 2004 presidential election, the question of whether Osama bin Laden was present at Tora Bora became a highly debated issue.
-John Kerry, the Democratic contender, criticized the Bush administration, accusing them of failing to capture bin Laden despite having him cornered in the caves and with the world's most powerful military at their disposal.
-This criticism sparked a strong reaction from the Bush campaign, as it challenged the president's claim of being tough on terrorism.
-Dick Cheney vehemently dismissed Kerry's critique of the Tora Bora campaign as "absolute garbage."
+During the 2004 presidential election, the question of whether bin Laden was present at Tora Bora became a highly debated issue.
+John Kerry, Bush's main opponent, criticized the Bush administration for failing to capture bin Laden, despite having him cornered, and with the world's most powerful military at their disposal.
+This criticism challenged the Bush campaign's claim that Bush was tough on terrorism, and Cheney vehemently dismissed Kerry's critique as "absolute garbage".